michielgerritsen/magento2-subscriptions/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what actually happens.

 **Screenshots**
-Adding screenshots is required!
+If applicable, add screenshots to help explain your problem.

-**What needs to be done to fix this issue**
+**Additional context**
 Add any other context about the problem here.